 Frequently Asked Questions

-We can provide white clothes, and we will wash them for you.
-If you want to wear your own, that’s fine too.
-You should bring basic toiletries, like towel , shampoo and a toothbrush.
+We provide white clothes, and we will wash them for you.
+You can wear your own too.

 No. While it would probably be helpful to your practice if you didn’t use them, that choice is yours to make.
-We will not take away your phone, or stop you from using it.

 However, deep introspection and breakthroughs are less likely to happen while you’re on social media.
 It might be better to spend the time asking why you find it so difficult to be without it.